dvwl/ml-on-azure-course/modules/10-custom-detection-models.md

 1. On the Basics tab, enter the following values for each setting.
 - Project details:-
-  - Subscription: &ltYour Subscription&gt
+  - Subscription: *Your Subscription*
-  - Resource group: &ltCreate New&gt OR &ltSelect an Existing Resource Group&gt
+  - Resource group: *Create New* OR *Select an Existing Resource Group*
 - Instance details:-
   - Storage account name: Enter a unique name.
 This name will be used to generate the public URL to access the data in the account.
 The name must be unique across all existing storage account names in Azure.
 Names must have 3 to 24 characters and can contain only lowercase letters and numbers.
 Take note of the Storage Account Name as this value will be needed later on when we create a Datastore in Azure Machine Learning Studio.
   - Region: Select a location near to you from the dropdown list.